RobTheThief/battleships-ci-3/README.md

 - Local deployment was achieved with with Python from the console.
 The game was developed on a Ubuntu OS and so was already installed.
 Steps are as follows:
   - Run `python3 run.py` in the terminal with root directory of the project.

-  - Heroku
+- Heroku Deployment
     - Create a new Heroku app.
     - Set the build packs to `Python` and `NodeJS` in that order.
     - Set Config Vars key value pairs for:
       1. `PORT`: `8000`
       1. `CREDS`: `{CREDS Object}` where {CREDS Object} is from the credentials file dowoloaded from Google Cloud Platform.
     - Enter `heroku login -i` command in the terminal with root directory of the project.
     - Enter Heroku username and password.
     - Enter `git push --set-upstream https://git.heroku.com/battleships-ci-3.git main` to deploy.
     - Enter `git push --set-upstream https://github.com/RobTheThief/battleships-ci-3.git main` to reset upstream to github.

 The live link can be found here - https://battleships-ci-3.herokuapp.com/